Jimmy Savile: Allegations during his lifetime

-During his lifetime, two police investigations considered reports about Savile, the earliest known being in 1958, but none had led to charges; the reports had each concluded that there was insufficient evidence for any charges to be brought related to sexual offences.
+During his lifetime, two police investigations considered reports about Savile, the earliest known being from 1958, but none had led to charges; the investigations had each concluded that there was insufficient evidence for any charges to be brought related to sexual offences.
 Sporadic allegations of child abuse were made against him dating back to 1963, but these only became widely publicised after his death.
 His autobiography As it Happens (1974; reprinted as Love is an Uphill Thing, 1976) contains admissions of improper sexual conduct which appear to have passed unnoticed during his lifetime.

-Former Sex Pistols and Public Image Ltd vocalist John Lydon alluded to sordid conduct committed by Savile, as well as suppression of widely held knowledge about such activity, in an October 1978 interview recorded for BBC Radio 1.
+Former Sex Pistols and Public Image Ltd vocalist John Lydon, in an October 1978 interview recorded for BBC Radio 1, alluded to sordid conduct committed by Savile, as well as suppression of widely-held knowledge about such activity.
 Lydon stated: "I'd like to kill Jimmy Savile; I think he's a hypocrite.
 I bet he's into all kinds of seediness that we all know about, but are not allowed to talk about.
 I know some rumours."
 He added: "I bet none of this will be allowed out."
 As predicted, the comment was edited out by the BBC prior to broadcasting, but the complete interview was included as a bonus track on a re-release of Public Image Ltd's 1978 debut album Public Image: First Issue in 2013, after Savile's death.
 In October 2014, Lydon expanded on his original quote, saying: "By killed I meant locking him up and stopping him assaulting young children...
 I'm disgusted at the media pretending they weren't aware."
 In 1987, Scottish stand-up comedian Jerry Sadowitz recorded a performance in Edinburgh in which he stated that Savile was a paedophile.
 The album, Gobshite, was withdrawn amid fears of legal action.

 In a 1990 interview for The Independent on Sunday, Lynn Barber asked Savile about rumours that he liked "little girls."
 Savile's reply was that, as he worked in the pop music business, "the young girls in question don't gather round me because of me – it's because I know the people they love, the stars...
 I am of no interest to them."
-In April 2000, in a documentary by Louis Theroux, When Louis Met...
+In April 2000, in a documentary by Louis Theroux, When Louis Met ...
 Jimmy, Savile acknowledged "salacious tabloid people" had raised rumours about whether he was a paedophile, and said, "I know I'm not."
-A follow-up documentary, Louis Theroux: Savile, about Savile and Theroux's inability to dig more deeply, aired on BBC Two in 2016.
+A follow-up documentary, Louis Theroux: Savile, about Savile—and Theroux's failure to enquire more thoroughly into the allegations during the 2000 documentary—aired on BBC Two in 2016.